-Seminar: Focus on Research Literacy Prerequisite(s): permission of the instructor 0.5 unit
+Seminar: Focus on Research Literacy

-This course is designed to make students aware of and understand the various assumptions underlying research paradigms in education.
+Prerequisite(s): permission of the instructor This course is designed to make students aware of and understand the various assumptions underlying research paradigms in education.
 Different research perspectives will be explored and their characteristic mode of reporting examined.